 If you receive public assistance such as Department of Health and Human Services (DHHS) benefits or Home Energy Assistance Program (HEAP), Supplemental Security Income (SSI) or additional state payments, the BPU cannot require you to pay an electric deposit.

 If you are required to post an electric deposit due to bankruptcy, the BPU will give you twenty days notice before the deposit becomes due.

 The BPU can hold a security deposit for the length of the bankruptcy.
-If you maintain a good payment record during that time, the utility will refund the deposit plus interest at a rate set by the PSC.
+If you maintain a good payment record during that time, the utility will refund the deposit plus interest at a rate set by the DPS.
 The BPU will credit interest to your account on a yearly basis.

 Water, Wastewater, Solid Waste Deposit

 All new non-residential customers (commercial and industrial) will be required to pay a utility deposit for all applicable BPU utility services (water, wastewater, solid waste).
 The deposit will be required before service will be established.
 All other procedures will mirror those in place for electric, non-residential security deposits.

 All new residential customers without any history with the utility will be required to pay a deposit of $100 unless you can provide a letter from your previous utility that all utility bills owed it were paid on time for the past twelve months.
 In the situation where the customer does not receive all three water, wastewater and solid waste services, the deposit is calculated as the following:

 - $35 for Water

 - $40 for Wastewater